-Since Windows 7, Microsoft has built in the virtual WiFi technology into Windows that gives the ability to turn any Windows machine with the supported wireless adapter into a wireless hotspot natively without the helps from any 3rd party tools.
-A pretty feature could be very useful and handy but lacks of a pretty and easy-to-use user interface.
+Since Windows 7, Microsoft has built in the virtual WiFi technology into Windows that gives the ability to turn any Windows machine with the supported wireless adapter into a wireless hotspot natively without the help from any 3rd party tools.
+A pretty feature could be very useful and handy but lacks a pretty and easy-to-use user interface.

-Let’s take look how it works first.
+Let’s take a look how it works first.

 1. Open Command Prompt window as Administrator

 You can do so press Win+X and choose command prompt (admin) from the list.

 2. Type the following command to check if you have a supported wireless device.

 3. If yes, type the following command to set wireless parameters such as SSID and passcode, and start the service

 4. Turn on Internet Connection Sharing on the network adaptor that has the access to the Internet.
 You can do so by